 - Full size: The original image uploaded

-So, we can see that by default, WordPress created 5 different sized for our uploaded images in our server each time.
+So, we can see that by default, WordPress created 5 different sizes for our uploaded images in our server each time.

 What Are Responsive Images?

-Responsive images are those images which are automatically converted to the user’s device default screen sizes and device specification.
-When the user has a small device like mobile then the low regulations image will be sent to that device as well as a large regulation will be sent to the user who has a large HD monitor.
+Responsive images are those images that are automatically converted to the user’s device’s default screen sizes and device specifications.
+When the user has a small device like a mobile then the low regulations image will be sent to that device as well as a large regulation will be sent to the user who has a large HD monitor.